Lumi-supercomputer/LUMI-training-materials/docs/Hackathon-20241014/where_to_drink.md

 The hunting for bugs, the temperamental file system of LUMI that freezes when you want to save your file so that it takes ages to get out of the editor...

-Belgium has a very famous medicine for curing that mental distress.
+Belgium has a very famous non-prescription medicine for curing that mental distress.
 It is called "beer" and is available in large quantities all over the city, with something for every taste and budget.
 Some are even made for people who need a very strong medicine to forget.
 You cannot get it at pharmacies though (though the latter then